eferreirafilho/demeter-paper-simulations/README.md

 ## Comments:

-This creates a problem file (commom/problem.pddl), generates a plan (commom/plan.pddl) and execute the plan in Gazebo.
+This creates a problem file (common/problem.pddl), generates a plan (common/plan.pddl) and execute the plan in Gazebo.

 The plan is a sequence of actions with maximum time for completion.
-The plan can be seem

-Action **move** return success if vehicle has reached the waypoint within the time described in commom/domain.pddl.
+Action **move** return success if vehicle has reached the waypoint within the time described in common/domain.pddl.
 Plan fails otherwise.

 Actions **get_data** and **transmit_data** are simulated, vehicle just wait in position and action always returns as sucessfull.